Heart of Georgia Energy Coalition,

 Associate Marketing Professor, J. Whitney Bunting College of Business

 Dr. Sams is an Associate Professor of Marketing in the Marketing Department of the J. Whitney Bunting College of Business at Georgia College.
 Dr. Sams received her Ph.D. in Marketing from the University of South Florida (USF) in 2005.
-Dr. Sams has held visiting professor and instructor positions at the University of South Florida, Lakeland, St. Petersburg and Tampa campuses before joining Georgia College and State University.
+Dr. Sams has held visiting professor and instructor positions at the University of South Florida, Lakeland, St. Petersburg and Tampa campuses before joining Georgia College.
 She attended the University of Costa Rica as part of her MBA program at the University of South Florida, which she received in 1999.

-Dr. Sams is a member of the following: the Academy of Marketing Science, American Marketing Association, American Marketing Association, Direct Marketing Association, Georgia Association of Marketing Educators, Middle Atlantic & New England Council for Canadian Studies, National Wildlife Federation, Society for Marketing Advances, Southern Association of Canadian Studies, Women’s Leadership Forum.
+Dr. Sams is a member of the following: the Academy of Marketing Science, American Marketing Association, American Marketing Association, Direct Marketing Association, Georgia Association of Marketing Educators, Middle Atlantic and New England Council for Canadian Studies, National Wildlife Federation, Society for Marketing Advances, Southern Association of Canadian Studies, Women’s Leadership Forum.
 She is also a member of Beta Gamma Sigma, Golden Key, Alpha Sigma Lambda, Omicron Delta Kappa National Leadership Honor Society, Phi Kappa Phi honor societies, and the Deans' List of Scholars at the University of South Florida, Tampa.

-Dr. Sams has served on the GC Sustainability Council since 2009 and developed a special session for the Society of Marketing Advances on Sustainability in 2010 and another for Marketing Management Association 2012.
-She received the 2011 Hometown Heroes “Go Green” award sponsored by Geico and the American Red Cross for her work in sustainability and was nominated for the Aspen Institute Beyond the Pinstripes Pioneer Faculty Award.
+Dr. Sams served on the GC Sustainability Council since 2009 until 2013.
+In 2014, she published an invited chapter from Editor (Dr. Walter Leal): Sustainable Water Use and Management: Examples of New Approaches and Perspectives, Springer, developed a special session for the Society of Marketing Advances on Sustainability in 2010 and another for Marketing Management Association 2012.
+She received the 2011 Hometown Heroes “Go Green” award sponsored by GEICO and the American Red Cross for her work in sustainability and was nominated for the "Aspen Institute Beyond the Pinstripes Pioneer Faculty Award."
 She has published at conferences and in academic journals research in the area of sustainability.